 I travel so often that I seriously have packing and preparing for a trip down to a science.
 Weekend trips are especially easy for me to prepare for, so I love them!
+They require little planning, little arrangements, and best of all: they require a small travel budget!
+Of course I love long, drawn-out vacations but in a pinch, a weekend getaway always satisfies my travel bug!

 Here are my top 5 things that I always do before heading out for a weekend getaway.
 Of course, longer vacations take a lot more planning, but these will work for a short trip!